Removing Ceramic Tile

 The roofing nails used to attach the cement board to the wood subfloor will be somewhat problematic.
 You will feel them as you try to move the spade under the cement board.
 When this happens, move the spade left or right to try to bypass the nails.

-If the nails have a smooth shank, they will offer little resistance to lifting forces.
+They will offer little resistance to lifting forces.
 The trick is to create a gap between the cement board and the wood subfloor.
 Once you can get the cement board to lift up, it is only a matter of moving the spade farther under the cement board and then using the spade as a lever to pry the cement board off the wood subfloor.

 If the tile contractor screwed down the cement board and used thinset under it to fill hollow spots, you're screwed.
 You'll be beating it all out with a 4-pound hammer.